Choe Si-hyeong: Petitions and 1894 rebellion

 However, the truce was uneasy from the start.
 Government forces continued to suppress Donghak; and on the other side, rebel forces did not disband as had been agreed.
 Also, by that time the Korean government had requested help from Qing dynasty China which sent troops.
 Japan used this as a pretext to send their own army.
 Japanese forces seized the king and the capital on July 23.
 This led to the installment of a pro-Japan government and an order expelling Chinese troops from Korea.
 This initiated the First Sino-Japanese War.
 Jeon and the Korean public in general were incensed.
 Thereupon Jeon started the second, autumn stage of the uprising, this time to drive out the Japanese.

 Haewol objected to resumption of the rebellion as was made clear in an official declaration in which he stated that the southern assembly rebels were traitors to the state and in violation of Donghak doctrine.
-However, on October 16, following mediation efforts by other leaders, he eventually agreed to allow his followers to join the rebels.
+Seungyop Shin concluded that "Haewol believed that everyone should undergo a comprehensive sacred transformation through the pious pursuit of virtue and a pure state of mind, while Jeon considered it imperative to rescue his people through the more expedient means of violent insurrection."
+Nevertheless, on October 16, following mediation efforts by other leaders, he eventually agreed to allow his followers to join the rebels.
 But he also instructed Donghak members to try to persuade Jeon to cease the riot.

 The southern assembly forces had some initial success and were able to link with rebels from the northern assembly on October 16.
 However, the combined force suffered disastrous defeats at Ugeumchi in early November.
 After which, the Japanese army (with the help of Korean forces) put down the rebellion using far superior weaponry.
 Jeon dispersed his rebel army on November 28 and was subsequently captured and executed.
 Donghak followers, particularly in the southern assembly were decimated.
 The northern assembly was less affected and Haewol managed to escape.